aganse/docker_mlflow_db/README.md

-There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be in lieu of the docker-compose.yaml in the root directory to use the desired variation.
-The docker-compose.yaml file is a copy of compose_variations/docker-compose.mlflow_postgres_nginx.yaml.
-Only this docker-compose.yaml is necessarily fully up-to-date and tested, but brief comparisons with the other files should make pretty clear what to update if necessary.
+There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be in lieu of the docker-compose.yaml in the root directory to use the desired variation (although admittedly those others might be slightly out of date in comparison, but hopefully at least need only minimal tweaks if any).
+The docker-compose.yaml file is a copy of compose_variations/docker-compose.mlflow_existingpostgres.yaml.

 The nginx reverse-proxy on the front end allows use of an htpasswd file in the nginx container to provide non-secure, basic logins for workgroup members.
 Note